 The following sections describe all the steps needed to prepare the board for operation.
 Please read the following sections carefully before using the board.
 When you are preparing the board for the first time, be sure to check that all jumpers and switches are in the default locations.
 Default jumper and switch settings are documented on the master jumper table (see Table 1-2).
-After the board is functional in its default mode, the Ethernet interface may be used by following the instructions provided in Appendix A.
+After the board is functional in its default mode, the Ethernet interface may be used by following the instructions provided in Appendix B, "Configuring dBUG for Network Downloads.